Wilfrick/Hanab-Convention/Structured_Reference.md

 If someone doesn't have enough finesse positions (e.g. because they only have 2 unclued cards and someone is trying to give a Third Generalised Play Baton, or if they have 3 unclued cards but the first is already tied up in a separate finesse), then the finesse positon wraps around (so in the first example that player would add their card 1 to the track and in the second example that player would add card 2 to the track.)

-## The Early / Late Game
-I probably should have introduced the earlygame earlier on in this document, so I'll probably go back and move this section earlier, but for now I'll write it here just so it's recorded somewhere at least.
-I will take a moment to discus my understanding of the early game as defined by [Hyphen-ated's convention](https://github.com/Zamiell/hanabi-conventions).
-As far as I understand it, they define the early game as the time before the first 'deliberate' discard.
-This means that everyone can agree on whethere or not the team is still in the early game, or whether they have moved to the mid game.
-Why do we even bother with a definition like this at all?
-During the middle of the game, the cards in peoples' hands have a certain structure - (the newly picked up card is the most playable unclued card, the chop card is most likely useless), but at the beginning of the game there is no such structure because the 5 or 4 (or 3) cards that each player was dealt are completely random.
-Therefore it seems to makes sense to consider a different set of rules when a player doesn't know so much structure about their cards.

-~~I think that the key property here is the fact that __the order of the originally dealt cards is random__. __This is a property of those cards__, rather than a global boolean state, so I think a better use of the term "early game" would be in reference to the specific cards that were present from the beginning of the game.
-I will therefore define the concept of an __"Early Game Card"__.
-An __Early Game Card__ is a card that has been in someone's hand since the beginning of the game.
-If a clue touches any unclued early game cards, then that clue is probably an __Early Game Clue__ and a different set of rules apply.~~

-I think the above is true, but I need to put more thought into whether the definiton is a good one, so for the time being I'll state that we will use the same definition for the Early Game as [Hyphen-ated]((https://github.com/Zamiell/hanabi-conventions)), I.E. the team as a whole is in the early game until the first intentional discard (that isn't a special move).
-When we are in the early game, a different set of rules should apply.

-What should those different set of rules be?
-At the beginning of the game, the first player must give a clue.
-Usually they will be able to give someone a play clue, but sometimes they won't.
-Because most player's finesse position cards won't be playable (and there has been no opportunity to wait to let this change), it doesn't make much sense to allow very unlikely finesses.
-We therefore agree that any number 5 clues are simply save clues, even if the 5s that are touched aren't on the chop.
-We call this kind of clue a __5 stall__, which is taken directly from [Hyphen-ated's Convention](https://github.com/Zamiell/hanabi-conventions).

-### 2 saves
-We would like to be able to make sure that the unclued early game cards are discardable, as this is the state that we will need to assume during the mid game.
-The most important cards in the game are probably 2s followed closely by 5s.
-(You can disagree with me here if you want, but I think it's true based on (total score that you would miss out on by not playing any copy of that card)/(number of copies of that card), with some additional score added for the fact that you get a clue back for playing a 5).
-We therefore agree that 2s are really important, and should probably be saved in the early game.
-It bears noting that if both copies of a given two are visible then they are slightly less valuable because the team has more opportunity to give clues that get them played.
-The upshot of all of this is the following:
-A 2s clue in the early game is a save clue, even if the chop card isn't touched.
-Most players would probably rather clue a single visible copy of a two rather than one of a pair, because the pair is more likely to get played anyway.
-This means if someone clues you a two in the early game, you can be pretty sure that it isn't the same colour as any other twos that you can see.
-Alternatively, it might be a play clue.
-Given the choice between cluing a two where both copies are visible and discarding deliberatly (to end the early game), I suggest that you should not bother cluing one of those twos, as that would probably lead to more confusion than it's worth.

-[Give an example 2-save here]